OmVidana/D3/README.md

 This repository contains a collection of exercises and projects using D3.js with Svelte 5, showcasing data visualization implementations using TypeScript.

-View in Live the repository here: omvidana.github.io/D3/
+View in Live the repository here: [D3 Visualization](https://omvidana.github.io/D3/ "View D3 Visualizations")

 ## 🚀 What you'll find here